 What are the potential risks of facelift surgery?

-Like any other surgical procedure, a facelift has its potential risks.
+Like any other surgical procedure, a facelift has risks.
 Some can be managed with proper medication or surgical correction.
 These risks may include:

 - Scarring – Incision scars are concealed by the hairline.
 It can be addressed by other treatments to improve the appearance of scars.